Customer Success: Key Recommendations

 At Gainsight’s Pulse Conference on Customer Success, Mike McKee of Rapid7 spoke about the structure of his customer success team.
 He projected a slide, which I’ve copied in the image above, that depicts the way Rapid7 sells a contract, deploys its software, engenders adoption and expands accounts.
 It’s the best visualization I’ve seen to describe the sales and customer success process and the inter-team collaboration required to be successful.

 What is NPS?
 Hugely popularised by companies like Apple, the Net Promoter Score (NPS) has become adopted as an industry standard metric for benchmarking a company’s performance.
 It aims to measure customer sentiment towards a company and can be used as a leading indicator of growth.

-Have you read a SaaS post that should feature on our site?
+Have you read a SaaS post about customer success that should feature on our site?
 Submit it today.